What is cloud technology?

 - Better operations

-Cloud-based solutions run on servers that are maintained by specialised service providers, meaning they are on average more reliable than local servers.
+Cloud-based solutions run on servers that are maintained by specialised service providers.
+That means they are on average more reliable than local servers.
 Nowadays, the uptime is nearly 100%.
-In addition, cloud solutions are less error-prone, have monitoring in place to discover software bugs the minute they arise and offer experts on standby to help if something should go wrong.
+In addition, cloud solutions are less error-prone.
+They have monitoring in place to discover software bugs the minute they arise and offer experts on standby to help if something should go wrong.

 - Better flexibility

-With cloud solutions, businesses can more easily scale up and down their investment in core systems as their needs change, gaining better business flexibility.
-This allows companies to spend money on other, more vital needs such as attracting and retaining skilled employees.
+With cloud solutions, businesses can more easily scale up and down their investment in core systems as their needs change.
+This provides better business flexibility.
+It also allows companies to spend money on other, more vital needs such as attracting and retaining skilled employees.

 - Better work-life balance

 With cloud, employees have the ability to work from anywhere with any device.
-This is a direct benefit for employees due to better work-life balance and provides more flexibility and efficiency during the workday, as they can complete tasks such as signing documents digitally in between meetings.
+This is a direct benefit for employees due to a better work-life balance.
+It provides more flexibility and efficiency during the workday, as they can complete tasks such as signing documents digitally in between meetings.

 - Better environment

 Cloud solutions require fewer physical servers and take the onus of data storage away from their customers.
-Not only does cloud cut costs for companies at multiple levels, but it also helps the bottom line thanks to reduced need for paper and other materials because of digital tools and more efficient collaboration.
+It also reduces the need for paper and other materials because of digital tools and more efficient collaboration.
+This contributes to cutting costs for companies at multiple levels and helps the bottom line.

 - Better resiliency

 Increasingly, companies of all sizes and focus are recognising the flexibility and resiliency that cloud services bring.
-Digital replacements for tasks previously done in person or by hand, such as invoicing, e-commerce, and online services, are proving to be increasingly important for businesses across the globe.
+Digital replacements for tasks previously done by hand are proving to be increasingly important for businesses across the globe.
+Some examples of this are invoicing, e-commerce, and online services.

 The cloud deployment models